dastfs/reposcorer/README.md

 ```
 # TODO
 - [ ] Create visualizations for the repository scores
+- [ ] Implement sorting
 - [ ] Implement github query builder
+- [ ] Constants for MAX_STARS, MAX_FORKS, RECENCY_DECAY_CONSTANT may be configurable
 - [ ] Implement caching and rate limiting for github queries
-- [ ] Constants for MAX_STARS, MAX_FORKS, RECENCY_DECAY_CONSTANT may be configurable
 - [ ] Add more unit tests